Chart Color Schemes

 Rochedale - Burbank is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Rochedale-Burbank, as per the latest Census data, consisted of 91.7% houses and 8.3% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This differs from Brisbane metropolitan area's structure which was 74.0% houses and 26.0% other dwellings.
-Home ownership in Rochedale-Burbank stood at 28.2%, with mortgaged properties at 53.0% and rented ones at 18.8%.
-The median monthly mortgage repayment in the area was $2,600, higher than Brisbane metro's average of $2,100.
-The median weekly rent figure was recorded as $600, compared to Brisbane metro's $420.
-Nationally, Rochedale-Burbank's median mortgage repayments were significantly higher at $2,600 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Rochedale - Burbank as per the latest Census, 91.7% of dwellings were houses, with the remaining 8.3% being semi-detached, apartments, or other types.
+In comparison, Brisbane metro had 74.0% houses and 26.0% other dwellings.
+Home ownership in Rochedale - Burbank stood at 28.2%, with mortgaged dwellings at 53.0% and rented ones at 18.8%.
+The median monthly mortgage repayment was $2,600, higher than Brisbane metro's average of $2,100.
+Median weekly rent in Rochedale - Burbank was $600, compared to Brisbane metro's $420.
+Nationally, Rochedale - Burbank's mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing